China retail sales growth slows, but consumers still confident

 "Everything you do during the holidays is beneficial, like shopping, travelling, as well as food and beverages."

-Revenues in the retail and catering sectors totalled 800.6 billion yuan ($127.4 billion), compared with 696.2 billion yuan a year ago, China's Ministry of Commerce said on Monday.
+Revenues in the retail and catering sectors totalled 800.6 billion yuan ($127.4 billion), compared with 696.2 billion yuan a year ago, China's state television China Central Television said late on Sunday, citing official data.

-The market for daily necessities was stable, with prices for pork, beef and mutton down slightly, it added.

 The spending patterns of the country's 1.3 billion people are closely watched to gauge the health of China's economy as it switches from a reliance on exports to boosting consumer demand at a time when economic growth is slowing.